Setting Up MS Comic Chat in Wine

 IRC Sounds

 IRC Sounds are a little tricky in that all recipients need to have a copy, as the files are played locally.
 By default MS Comic Chat should search in “C:\Windows\media” for applicable files, but this can be changed in the settings.
+There are no checks performed aside from a filename check, so keep that in mind.

 MIDI Files

-MIDI files can be played using timidity++ as a daemon.
-Your package manager will probably automatically pull in a fairly dull set of patches by default; there’s better ones out there, but it’ll work for now.
-You’ll need to ensure that timidity++ is running as a daemon before you launch Comic Chat.
-I wrote a little wrapper script for myself because that’s how I do.
-Adjusted for the conventions used here, it would come out like this:
+As stated before, Comic Chat is natively capable of playing WAV files, and a patch allows for for MP3 playback.
+For MIDI files, however, you need to run fluidsynth or timidity++ as a daemon.
+Your package manager will probably automatically pull in a fairly dull set of patches by default; there are better ones out there, but it’ll work for now.
+You’ll need to ensure that the daemon is running before you launch Comic Chat.

 #!/bin/sh

-timidity -iAD -B2,8 -Os1l -s 44100 &
+# timidity -iA -B2,8 -Os1l -s 44100 -c 'path/to/timidity.cfg' &

-WINEARCH=win32 WINEPREFIX=~/.wine32 wine "$HOME/.wine32/drive_c/Program Files/Microsoft Chat/CChat.exe"
+WINEPREFIX=~/.wine32 wine "$HOME/.wine32/drive_c/Program Files/Microsoft Chat/CChat.exe"

-Re-scaling the Comics View
+Re-scaling The Comics View

 If the comic panels seem a bit too small, you can force them to recalculate their relative size by going to “View->Options->Comic View”, selecting the number of panels per row you want, and then clicking “OK”.
 This works even if you’ve run the program previously, e.g. at a different resolution.